louisremi/node-DJs/README.md

 node-DJs
 ========

-Tired of restarting a script everytime you modify it or its dependencies?
+Tired of restarting a script every time you modify it or its dependencies?
 Drop a DJ in da place!

     > node d.js myNodeServer.js
     DJs: "Party time!"
     6 May 11:27:48 - Server listening on port 8000

-Now modify myNodeServer.js or /any of the require()ed files/ and hit Ctrl-S.
+Now modify myNodeServer.js or __any of the require()ed files__ and hit Ctrl-S.

     DJs: playlist updated
     6 May 11:29:22 - Server listening on port 8000